EastEnders: Setting

 The central focus of EastEnders is the fictional Victorian square Albert Square in the fictional London Borough of Walford.
 In the show's narrative, Albert Square is a 19th-century street, named after Prince Albert (1819–1861), the husband of Queen Victoria (1819–1901, reigned 1837–1901).
-Thus, central to Albert Square is The Queen Victoria Public House (also known as The Queen Vic or The Vic).
+Thus, central to Albert Square is The Queen Victoria pub (also known as The Queen Vic or The Vic).
 The show's producers based the square's design on Fassett Square in Dalston.
 There is also a market close to Fassett Square at Ridley Road.
 The postcode for the area, E8, was one of the working titles for the series.
 The name Walford is both a street in Dalston where Tony Holland lived and a blend of Walthamstow and Stratford—the areas of Greater London where the creators were born.
-Other parts of the Square and set interiors are based on other locations.
+Other parts of the square and set interiors are based on other locations.
 The railway bridge is based upon one near BBC Television Centre which carries the Hammersmith & City line over Wood Lane W12, and the Queen Vic on the former College Park Hotel pub in Willesden at the end of Scrubs Lane at the junction with Harrow Road NW10 just a couple of miles from BBC Television Centre.